hazelcast/hazelcast-jet/site/docs/tutorials/cdc-mysql.md

 <path_to_jet>/bin/jet-stop
 ```

-You can use Docker to stop all of the running containers:
+You can use Docker to stop all running containers:

 ```bash
 docker stop mysqlterm mysql